 Objectives for funding Detail Actual impact Evidence To use effectively an additional member of staff with selected pupils.
 Monitor assessments half termly and through lesson observations.
 Children were offered regular interventions in school.
 Interventions were changed to subject specific, graduated approach to support in class and prescription interventions.
 Staff were trained in these elements.
 PP meetings addressed chn not making progress or low attainment.
 Additional staff for EYFS PP were hired - apprenticeship scheme used.
 My Maths - an intervention and Nessy for reading for KS1 and Oxford Owls was used.
 Speech and language link interventions.
 Thrive was started by additional staff time.
 Tutoring after lockdown was used.
 Interventions were purchased.
 PP meetings each half term and parent IPR meetings following when we could with lockdown happened.
 Tutoring started with offer from DFE.
-TA time for Sp and L intervention work and Thrive work helped with the pupils who needed this.
+TA time for Sp and L intervention work and Thrive work helped with the pupils who needed this in intervention time and whole class Thrive targets.
+Materials were produced to help staff understand Thrive and Parents/ Carers and Governors.
+Governors funded an additional morning class to reduce class sizes to under 13 in most cases to increase the catch up for the pupils.
 SMART targets in PP meetings/ IPR targets were being achieved.
 6 weekly checks on subject specific interventions for impact.
-The cohorts were under 10 so not publishable and with lockdown no results are available.
+The cohorts were under 10 so not publishable and DFE has advised no publishing results this year.
+Thrive impact assessments showed the PPG children made more attainment and progress than those without Thrive.
+The class sizes meant the children had more bespoke teaching for the gaps identified from lockdown.

 2. Intervention programs and techniques taught to enable success.
 Interventions were changed to subject specific, graduated approach to support in class and prescription interventions.
 2020: MY Maths and Nessy were used for pupils in school and during lockdown.
 This was a covid friendly way to give interventions.
 Speech and Language link training and resources and Language link were used.
 Interventions were purchased.
 PP meetings each half term and parent IPR meetings following when we could with lockdown happened.
 Tutoring started with offer from DFE.
 TA time for Sp and L intervention work and Thrive work helped with the pupils who needed this.
 SMART targets in PP meetings/ IPR targets were being achieved.
 6 weekly checks on subject specific interventions for impact.
-The cohorts were under 10 so not publishable and with lockdown no results are available.
+The cohorts were under 10 so not publishable and with DFE guidance they were not to be published this year.
+See Thrive jmpact above for PPG children.
 3. Pupil progress meetings have Disadvantaged pupil's SMART targets in place for those not achieving expected progress.
 During pupil progress meetings, there were SMART targets and they were being achieved when children were in school.
 PP meetings each half term and parent IPR meetings following when the children were in school.
-SMART targets in PP meetings/ IPR targets were being achieved when they were in school.
+SMART targets in PP meetings/ IPR targets were being achieved.
 4. Staff inset and CPD.
 Staff inset/ CPD focused on different areas to help the pupils like maths mastery, Links to SDP foci.
 We joined Maths hub for mastery training for Maths lead to roll out to the school.
 Maths hub for mastery training, maths lead rolled this out to the rest of the staff and audited our current position in Maths teaching.
-More Mastery teaching in class was being affective.
+More techniques and gaps in Maths were identified and new initiatives put into place to deal with the gaps.
+Mastery teaching in class was being affective.